Published: Jul 06, 2008 12:22 PM

 - Carolina Meadows is in need of dog therapy team volunteers to visit its long-term care nursing residents.
 Contact Lisa Gamache at 370-7158 or at firstname.lastname@example.org.

-- Creative Learning About Wildlife Species (CLAWS) is accepting apprentices to learn how to rehabilitate native wildlife.
+- Creative Learning About Wildlife Species (CLAWS) accepts apprentices to learn how to rehabilitate native wildlife.
 CLAWS also has time slots open to give educational programs for schools, special interest groups, and libraries.
-Mrs.email@example.com, www.nc-claws.org.
+E-mail Kindra Mammone at email@example.com. www.nc-claws.org.

-- Chatham Animal Rescue and Education has a low-cost spay-neuter program for Chatham County residents with a family income of $40,000 or less.
-Details are at www.chathamanimalrescue.org or 542-5757.
+- Chatham Animal Rescue and Education has a low cost spay/neuter program for Chatham County residents with a family income of $40,000 or less.
+Details are at www.chathamanimalrescue.org or call Sue Edwards at 542-5757.

-- The Orange County Animal Protection Society offers Lifeskills rolling admission obedience classes for adults on Saturdays from 9:30-10:30 a.m., and for puppies from 11 a.m. to noon.
-Call 304-2300 ext.
+- The Orange County Animal Protection Society offers Lifeskills rolling admission obedience classes on Saturdays.
+Classes for adult dogs are 9:30-10:30 a.m., and classes for puppies are 11 a.m.-noon.
+Call 304-2300, ext.
 233, or e-mail firstname.lastname@example.org to register. $50 for four classes plus orientation.

-- The Pet Foster Network has lesson plans to use with third- and fourth-graders.
+- The Pet Foster Network has lesson plans to use with 3rd- and 4th-graders.
 The free curricula, which focus on techniques and behavior for healthy pet care, are at www.petfoster.org or at www.learnnc.org.

-- The Nick's Road Veterinary Clinic provides low-cost spay/neuter surgery to the public.
+- The Nick's Road Animal Clinic provides basic shots and low-cost spay/neuter surgery to the public.
 304-2337.

-- THE $20 FIX from AnimalKind enables low-income pet owners in Orange and Chatham to spay-neuter pets for $20 or less.
-Donations can be made and applications found at www.animalkind.org or call 870-1660.
+- THE $20 FIX from AnimalKind enables low-income pet owners in Orange and Chatham counties to spay/neuter pets for $20 or less.
+Donations can be made and applications found at www.animalkind.org, or call 870-1660.
 Volunteers are always welcome.

 - Low-cost puppy classes taught by professional dog trainers are being offered in multiple locations. www.puppyproject.com or call 929-9115.